Croeso i Dosbarth Tri

 In addition to sounds, children will also be learning to read ‘tricky words’.
 These are words that cannot be broken down into their known sounds.
 Children will need to learn to sight read these words and spell them correctly.
 We practise these on a daily basis with the children and have them on display for them to use when writing.
 It is also important that your child can recognise and read the tricky words in a sentence too – as this is where we find they find it difficult to apply their word knowledge.
 They may be able to sight read the word on its own, but when it is in a sentence and a different context, the children tend to forget that they have already learnt the word.
 Please practise these at home too and see if they can find the words in books!

-In Year 1, children are being introduced to cursive handwriting.
+In Year 1 and 2, children are being introduced to cursive handwriting.
 This is where every letter starts on the line and also leads out.
 By learning this at a young age, it will aid them in finding handwriting easier as they progress through the school.
 When writing, we strongly encourage that you practice the right formation with your child at home too.
 You can see the expected letter formations below.